modelica/Encryption-and-Licensing/doc/SEMLA.md

 - start the platform specific **LVE**
 - communicate with LVE through its stdin & stdout
 - encrypted Modelica files (__.moc__) are read through the LVE
-- non encrypted Modelica files can also be read through the LVE or directly from disk
+- non-encrypted Modelica files can also be read through the LVE or directly from disk

 ## APPENDIX